-Wifi technologies transmit data across a range of frequencies referred to as the frequency bandwidth.
+Wifi technologies transmit data across a range of frequencies, a channel.
 Each specific frequency within a channel is known as a subcarrier, which is used to transmit data and manage communication.
+When we talk about channel bandwidth, we mean how wide this range of frequencies is; how many subcarriers the channel has.
+The bandwidth is measured in MHz.

-Among the various factors that impact wifi data rates, which include the number of spatial streams and modulation, the one with the most direct impact is probably channel width.
-Doubling the channel width also doubles the data rate, or nearly so.
+Various factors impact wifi data rates, including the number of spatial streams and modulation.
+The factor with the most direct impact is probably channel width.
+Doubling the channel width also doubles the data rate–or nearly so.

 Wi-Fi 4 (802.11n) introduced the concept of channel bonding to be able to increase the bandwidth from the original 20 MHz in OFDM.